Pelham Parkway station (IRT Dyre Avenue Line): Station layout

 This station was originally an express station of the New York, Westchester and Boston Railway, with two island platforms and four tracks.
+The station, served by the 5 train at all times, is between Morris Park to the south and Gun Hill Road to the north.
 An original NYW&B-era train indicator can still be found inside the station.

 Today, the two local tracks remain in revenue service, and the southbound express track remains in use as a test track.
 The northbound express track ends about halfway between the north end of the station and the northern tunnel portal, however, it used to end at a bumper block just south of the station.
 The station is designed with two island platforms; however it is not considered an express station.
 The northbound express track had been restored at this station in October 2014.
 The purpose of the restoration was to serve work trains for the Dyre Avenue Line signal modernization project.
 As of 2017 the express tracks are also being used to develop a pilot program for platform screen doors technology.

 Pelham Parkway is the only completely underground station on the Dyre Avenue Line and the only underground station in the system not originally built for subway use.
 It is also the northernmost underground IRT station, and the only four-track underground station in the Bronx.